 One solution is proper vacuuming, which involves more than merely going back and forth with the machine.
 (You should also clean your walls and ceilings regularly.)

-The rest of the signs are because lousy vacuuming leaves a lot of dirt and dust on your floor.
+The rest of the signs are because poor vacuuming leaves a lot of dirt and dust on your floor.
 That buildup can begin to smell, and since it’s a feast for dust mites, your indoor allergies will get worse.
 Over time, the grime gets ground into your carpet fibers and can permanently bond with them.
-Proper vacuuming, and shampooing your carpet the right way each season, will fix that.
+Proper vacuuming, and seasonally shampooing your carpet the right way, will fix that.

 Perform the following steps as part of your weekly cleaning routine.
 Vacuum high-traffic areas at least once mid-week (more often if you have pets or kids who play on the floor).